Azure/bicep-registry-modules/modules/cost/subscription-scheduled-action/README.md

 # Cost Management scheduled action

-Creates a Cost Management scheduled action to notify recipients when an anomaly is detected or on a recurring schedule.
+Creates a Cost Management scheduled action for a subscription to notify recipients when an anomaly is detected or on a recurring schedule.

 ## Description